 INL has provided support to cadet classes of the HNP School, helping the police to add more than 3,300 trained and commissioned officers to the force since 2010.
 INL has also constructed six new police stations and has completed significant repairs to the HNP School.
 INL also facilitates the deployment of Creole-speaking New York Police Department officers who helped develop and expand the HNP’s Community Policing initiative.

 INL has provided training for corrections personnel to more effectively manage prisons, as well as equipment, vehicles, a pilot vocational training program and expansion of the Automated Fingerprint Identification System.
 INL is building three new prisons in Haiti, with the goal of adding almost 700 new beds to address severe overcrowding and help create more secure and humane conditions for the prison population.

 INL provides cross-training to police, prosecutors, and judges, and has trained 2,360 justice sector actors on topics such as ethics, trafficking in persons, corruption, gender-based violence, and investigative techniques.

-INL provided training and equipment to help the HNP Counternarcotics Unit (BLTS) triple in size, from 42 to 123 officers in 2013.
-INL renovated a seized property in Port-au-Prince to house canines and their trainers, and is supporting through infrastructure and equipment the expansion of the BLTS to strategic areas throughout the country.
+INL also provided training in partnership with the Miami-Dade Police Department and equipment to help the HNP Counternarcotics Unit (BLTS) improve operations and quadruple in size.
+INL renovated a seized property in Port-au-Prince to house canines and their trainers, and is constructing seven smaller facilities, including airport canine compounds, key border check points, and maritime facilities (in cooperation with the Haitian Coast Guard) to support BLTS’ deployment throughout the country.